ossydotpy/arkesel-otp-python-client/README.md

 - one for the otp account

 This is a wrapper around the [Arkesel SMS API](https://developers.arkesel.com/#tag/SMS-V2) to use your sms balance to send OTP codes instead of maintaining two balances.

+## Installation
+1. Clone this repository using Git
+2. Navigate into the project directory: `cd arkesel-otp-python-client`
+3. Install dependencies using pip: `pip install -r requirements.txt`
+4. Run the client: `python app.py`